siberoloji/siberoloji.github.io/content/en/blog/engineering/operatingsystems/Linux/2024-09-17-garuda-linux-distribution-a-beginners-guide.md

     - 'linux distributions'
     - 'linux distros'
 ---
 Garuda Linux is a relatively new player in the world of Linux distributions, but it has quickly gained popularity due to its stunning visual appeal, performance optimization, and user-friendly features.
 As a beginner, diving into Linux can sometimes feel overwhelming with so many different distributions (also known as “distros”) to choose from.
 Garuda Linux, however, positions itself as an attractive option for those who are new to the Linux environment but still want power and flexibility.
-This blog post will guide you through Garuda Linux, why it's a great choice for beginners, and how to get started with it.
+This article will guide you through Garuda Linux, why it's a great choice for beginners, and how to get started with it.

 What is Garuda Linux?